Today’s puzzle would make a great job interview question. It’s a question that I would’ve failed before today. Are you ready? Here it goes.

 Consider the git branch feature-1, which is based on master.
 Is there a situation where merging the latest master into feature-1 before then merging feature-1 into master would result in a different software state than if you simply merged feature-1 directly into master?
 If so, describe how this could occur.

-The answer is yes, surprisingly.
+The answer is yes, surprisingly, and here’s the kicker: it doesn’t involve any manual git conflict resolution.
 There are probably more elegant ways to arrive at a proof, but here’s how this is possible.
 I’ll mostly just let you read through the logs, with an explanation at the two critical sections.

 Here’s where things go wonky.
 The developer working on feature-1 hasn’t fetched the latest origin, and attempts to apply the latest changes that are in his latest local master manually.